clickglue/meet-landing-page/README.md

 This was a complicated challenge in this learning path.
 The page looks deceptively simple, but there were a lot of challenges:
 - the first section with images overflowing a grid-area, and the dynamic reordering of all these elements.
 The SVG numner image.
 The overlay in the footer.
 Many challenges, but learned a lot!

-I estimated to be done in 4 hours, but ended up spending twice as much time.
+I estimated to be done in 4 hours, but ended up a multiple!

 My workflow: